Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: Framework

 \subsection{Training Scheme}

 \textbf{Multi-source training data}.
-As stated in \cref{sec:introduction}, our training images come from three sets: (1) 115,646 brief templated data of Task--2 (\textit{comparison}), (2) 4,854 high-quality data of Task--1 (\textit{description}) and Task--3 (\textit{reasoning}), which are duplicated by 10 times to increase the training weights, and (3) 48,734 content description data (Detailed Description dataset in~\cite{lamm}), which are unrelated to IQA.
+As stated in \cref{sec:introduction}, our training images come from three sets: (1) 115,646 brief templated data of Task--2 (\textit{comparison}), (2) 4,854 high-quality data of Task--1 (\textit{description}) and Task--3 (\textit{reasoning}), which are duplicated by 20 times to increase the training weights, and (3) 48,734 content description data (Detailed Description dataset in~\cite{lamm}, duplicated 2 times during training), which are unrelated to IQA.
 The abundant templated data principally bridge images and descriptive texts in quality-related tasks.
 The limited yet high-quality data foster the model's descriptive and reasoning skills.
 The IQA-unrelated content description data can serve as regularization, given the limited text diversity of our IQA data for an MLLM.
 Experimental results in \cref{tab:joint_train} prove the effectiveness of the three sources of training data.

 \textbf{Training objective}.
 Following existing works~\cite{gpt3, lamm, llava}, the training objective of \model is the next token prediction loss: a cross-entropy loss between predicted and ground-truth next tokens.
-Note that only the tokens within the responses contribute to the loss computation.
-Also, only the image projection layer and LoRA parameters are optimized, comprising a mere 0.25\% of the total parameters.
+Only the tokens in the responses contribute to the loss computation.
+Also, only the image projection layer and LoRA parameters are optimized, comprising a mere 0.25\% of the total parameters (7B).